feldera/feldera/docs/sql/datetime.md

 ```

 All invocations of the `NOW()` function within the program
-will produce the value that currently exists in this table.
+will produce the last value inserted in this table.

 This table does not currently get populated automatically.
+Instead,
-Instead, the user is responsible for supplying the data to this table.
+the user is responsible for supplying the data to this table.
+In
-The user has to maintain the invariant that this table always contains a
-single value.
-Moreover, deleting a value and inserting a new one
+every step of the circuit the user has to insert a new value in this
-requires the newly inserted value to be larger than the original
+table, which should be larger than the previous value.

-value.
-The user can periodically update the contents of the table with
-the current physical timestamp.
-Alternatively, they can use this table to
-evaluate queries over historical data by writing a series of increasing
-past timestamps to it.
+:::warning

+Programs that use `NOW()` can be very inefficient.
+For example, a
+program such as `SELECT * FROM T WHERE T.x > NOW()` has to scan the
+entire table T at every step.
+Use this function judiciously.

 | Operation     | Description         | Example                        |
 |---------------|---------------------|--------------------------------|